CaioCeretta/udemy-chad-spring-boot/02-spring-core/section2-comments.md

     ○ Even though a class may implement the interface method, we must annotate it as @Component so it will be marked as a Spring Bean

+    ○ Injection Flow Step by Step

+      ■ Steps:
+        1 - Spring scans the components
+          .
+It looks for classes annotated with @Component, @Service, @Repository, @Controller, @RestController, etc.
+          .
+Instantiates these classes as `Beans`
+        2. For each class that needs to be instantiated, Spring:
+          .
+Looks for the available constructors
+          .
+If there is just one constructor, it uses that one automatically, even without @Autowired .
+If there is more than one constructor, it fetches the one with the @Autowired annotation to know which one to use
+          .
+If no constructor has @Autowired and there is more than one, Spring throws an error, since it doesn't know which one to use

+      ■ And how does it know what to inject?

+        Based on the parameter type and using @Qualifier if needed